azarboon/ai-powered-cdk-best-practices/README.md

 `q chat > "test integration with all configured mcp servers"`

 **Note:** At the time of writing, local MCP servers—particularly the AWS API MCP Server—may show unstable behavior in WSL2 environment.
 To confirm MCP server usage, explicitly ask Amazon Q within the session to verify MCP integration status.

+## Testing

+### Integration Test

+A sample payload has been provided in `test\sample-webhook-payload.json` for integration testing.
+Ensure that the header `X-GitHub-Event=push` is set.
+Additionally, there may be checks such as matching `owner/repo` with the environment variables in `.env`.
+Refer to the schema used by API Gateway for request validation (i.e., `requestModels` in `lib\github-monitor-stack.ts`), as well as any further validations implemented in `lambda\processor.ts`.